strapi/strapi/docs/3.0.0-beta.x/concepts/configurations.md

 };
 ```

-or a function returning a configuration object (Recommended usage).
-The function will get access to the [`env` utility](#casting-envrionement-variables).
+or a function returning a configuration object (recommended usage).
+The function will get access to the [`env` utility](#casting-environment-variables).

 ```js
 module.exports = ({ env }) => {